Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

 **List of necessary functions:**
 ![Alt text](umldiagram.png?raw=true "Title" )
 - A Tetris class containing the following methods and instance variables:
-     -private Board grid: a 20*10 grid
+     - ✅ private Board grid: a 20*10 grid
-     - private int[] currentBlock: format of {i, j, h, w}, where i and j are the coordinate for the top left box, while h and w are how high and wide the box is.
+     - ✅ private ~~int[] currentBlock: format of {i, j, h, w}, where i and j are the coordinate for the top left box, while h and w are how high and wide the box is.~~ instead do Tetromino() currentBlock;
-     - private char currentBlockType: the type of block currentBlock is; for rotation
+     - ~~private char currentBlockType: the type of block currentBlock is; for rotation~~ (info already in Tetromino class)
-     - void setup(): create the grid and draw it
+     - ✅ void setup(): create the grid and draw it
-     - void draw(): check if currentBlock can fall, if yes fall; otherwise, check if any rows can be cancelled, cancel them, then generate new block, set currentBlock
+     - ✅ void draw(): check if currentBlock can fall, if yes fall; otherwise, check if any rows can be cancelled, cancel them, then generate new block, set currentBlock
-     - void newBlock(): create a tetromino, copy and past the value of the colors onto the middle top of the grid, set currentBlock and currentBlockType
+     - ~~void newBlock(): create a tetromino, copy and past the value of the colors onto the middle top of the grid, set currentBlock and currentBlockType~~ (redundant with new Tetromino(0 constructor)
      - boolean canCancel(): check if row is colored in
      - void cancel(): check if each row can cancel; if yes, clear that row, move everything else down
 - A Box class that represents a single box in the grid of Tetris, which is a 20 by 10 grid (either through array or Deque).
 If doing Color[][], each slot holds the color of that box.
 The grid is then drawn through Processing.